A founder or executive earns thought-leadership status when decision-makers recognise them as an authority, not because they post often.

 Layer 2: Third-party validation visible in search and AI

-This is where most thought leadership programmes fail.
-Creating excellent content is necessary but insufficient.
-The content must be validated by third parties – and that validation must be visible in the places where buyers actually research: Google search, AI assistants like ChatGPT and Perplexity, and industry publications.
+Third parties must validate the work, and buyers must be able to see that validation in the places where they research: Google search, AI assistants like ChatGPT and Perplexity, and industry publications.

 Third-party validation includes: published books (a publisher's editorial process is itself a validation layer), press coverage citing the individual as an expert, speaking invitations from conferences the individual did not organise, a Google Knowledge Panel confirming entity status, and AI search engines recommending the individual by name when buyers ask questions in their domain.